-If you’re lucky enough to have a bounty of saskatoons for the picking, whether in the wild or in your yard, you may want to preserve a few of those sweet berries to enjoy this winter.
-Read on for recipes for canning saskatoons and for peach-saskatoon preserves.
+If you're lucky enough to have a bounty of saskatoons for the picking, whether in the wild or in your yard, you may want to preserve a few of those sweet berries to enjoy this winter.
+Read on for recipes and tips for canning saskatoons and for making a deliciouse peach-saskatoon preserve.
 (Skip to recipes.)

 I have been living, breathing, eating saskatoons every which way since I've come back.
 I think it has been another form of therapy.
 Picking, cleaning and preserving 133 jars of those unique Northern berries kept my mind and hands so busy I could fall thankfully into bed each night and dream of sweet, purple-hued berries hovering just out of my grasp.